Cybersecurity as a System Dependency in Mission-Critical Computing

 by | Mar 17, 2026 | Computing

-In mission-critical computing environments, long-term system performance depends on more than processing power or hardware specifications.
+In mission-critical computing environments, long-term system performance depends on more than processing power, advanced computing solutions, or hardware specifications.
 It depends on the strength and integrity of the dependencies built into the system.
 Increasingly, cybersecurity is one of those core dependencies.

 In DoD and other high-assurance environments, security is not treated as a separate initiative.
 It is integrated into how platforms are designed, validated, deployed, and sustained.
 When approached this way, cybersecurity supports reliability rather than interrupting it.